This is my new favorite tomato soup recipe, hands down.

 Do you love homemade soup?
 Tell us what your favorite kind is in the comments below.
 After you try the recipe, be sure to rate it to let other readers know how much you enjoyed it!

 Photos by Meghan Yager, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published on January 22, 2015.
-Last updated: December 28, 2020 at 17:21 pm.
+Last updated on December 23, 2019.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.